 “Often, as busy HR practitioners we start and finish projects with little analysis about what went well and what we could do better next time.
 The capstone unit, a case study project for senior HR practitioners, is an opportunity to analyse, in some depth, critical HR organisational development projects so that we can improve our skills.

 “In my project, I learnt how a seemingly simple task (performance appraisal) can become complex in a not-for-profit organisation that, culturally, was not ready for the giving and receiving of performance feedback.
 It involved engaging with staff to ‘sell’ the benefits of the program, to reach a common understanding of the organisational values and how they can be applied in their day-to-day jobs.
-The great thing about the CP is that it actually tests whether HR practitioners have the requisite skills and knowledge, and the National Certification Committee provides a consistent evaluation of applications across all states and territories.”
+The great thing about the APC is that it actually tests whether HR practitioners have the requisite skills and knowledge, and the National Certification Committee provides a consistent evaluation of applications across all states and territories.”

-Ian Hedges (FCPHR), Senior Pathway
+Ian Hedges (FCPHR), Senior Leaders Pathway

 General Manager – People, Hanson, Australia